 Speaking of embedding Google Slides on websites, be sure to always have a heading in a Google Slide.
 The heading can be hidden or off to the side if need be.
 That way, when in Present mode or on a website, every slide has a clear title in the menu.

-An easy way to make design changes apply across all slides in a presentation is to use the Slide menu to edit the (poorly named) Master slides.
-Do this to make font and image changes that apply to all slides.
+An easy way to make design changes apply across all slides in a presentation is to use the Slide menu to edit theme Do this to make font and image changes that apply to all slides.

 To learn about design in Google Sites, please read this blog post: